grom358/shootout/README.md

 ### Palindrome
 Use parallelism to calculate the sum of all numbers with 9 digits that are a palindrome.

+### Binary Trees
+Adaptation of binary-trees from the [The Computer Language Benchmark Games](https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/binarytrees.html#binarytrees).
+Tests memory management.
+Implementations are single threaded and use ready available libraries.

 # Notes